Locality in Image Diffusion Models Emerges from Data Statistics: Preliminaries and Related Work

-where \(f^q\) is pixel \(q\) of the output, \(M_t^q\) is a masking operator for each time-step \(t\) selecting a patch around pixel \(q\), and \(T(2)\) is the 2D translation group acting on $x \in \mathbb{R}^n$ through $\circ$.
+where \(f^q\) is pixel \(q\) (out of $Q$ total pixels) of the output, \(M_t^q\) is a masking operator for each time-step \(t\) selecting a patch around pixel \(q\), and \(T(2)\) is the 2D translation group acting on $x \in \mathbb{R}^n$ through $\circ$.
 They show that for general \(M_t^q\), the solution for the constrained score-matching objective \cref{eq:score-matching-contrained} has a similar form compared to~\cref{eq:optimal_denoiser}, but with weights specific to each pixel \(q\) such that

 where \(M_t^q\) is a binary mask, and we end up again with an isotropic multivariate Gaussian projected to a subspace defined by the mask.
 Effectively, this model splits each training image into patches of size \(M_t\), forgets about their location (equivariance), and denoises each input pixel by taking the average of the center pixels in the ground truth patches weighted with the distances to them from the patch centered at \(q\).
 Kamb and Ganguli~\citep{kamb2024analytic} obtain patches for each noise level \(t\) by iterating over all possible square binary patches and choosing the one that yields the best correlation with a trained diffusion model.
 Niedoba et al.~\citep{niedoba2024towards} relax the constraint on the shape of the patches and allow them to be of arbitrary shape but compact and averaged across all pixels.
 Then they measure the average sensitivity of a trained U-Net and binarize it to get the masks.
 Both works fit masks \(M_t^q\) to the empirically-observed locality fields of the trained models and average all the masks for each pixel \(q\), i.e.\ \(M_t^q\) and \(M_t^p\) are identical up to a translation.